-You could spend at least a week in the Catalan capital just taking in the sights the city has to offer and then a second week seeing the countryside and towns around Barcelona.
-However, as so many of Barcelona's most impressive sights are best viewed from the outside, you could see the city as a day trip (for example, from Madrid or Perpignan), but doing so may feel rushed.
+You could easily spend at least a week at the very least in the Catalan capital just taking in the sights the city has to offer, followed by a second week seeing the countryside and towns around Barcelona.
+However, as so many of Barcelona's most impressive sights are equally impressive outside as they are on the inside, you could see the city as a day trip (for example, from Madrid or Perpignan), but doing so may feel rushed.

 - Must-See Sight: The Sagrada Familia, Gaudi's unfinished basilica

-- Best Day Trip: Visit the serrated mountain of Montserrat
+- Best Day Trip: Visit the sacred mountain of Montserrat

-- How to Plan the Perfect Barcelona Vacation
+- Learn more: How to Plan the Perfect Barcelona Vacation

 Madrid in Seven Days

-Madrid needs more time than Barcelona, as it is more of a 'slow burner'—its sights are less obvious.
+Madrid needs more time than Barcelona, as it is more of a 'slow burner'—that's to say, its sights are less obvious.
 There's no Eiffel Tower, Colosseum, or Sagrada Familia to be found here.
 But many visitors seem to like Madrid the longer they stay.
 And nowhere in Europe has as many fantastic day trips within a 100km radius as the Spanish capital.

-- Best Day Trip: Toledo is the most popular choice, but I'd go with Segovia
+- Best Day Trip: Toledo is the most popular choice, but Segovia is another excellent option.

-- How to Plan the Perfect Trip to Madrid.
+- Learn more: How to Plan the Perfect Trip to Madrid

 Seville in Seven Days

-- Must-See Sight: The cathedral and Giralda Moorish tower.
+- Must-See Sight: The cathedral and its stunning Moorish tower, the Giralda.